 There are two ways to declare a major or minor.
-Many students discuss the program with the Undergraduate Advising Head, get his/her signature on the declaration form, and are then assigned an advisor by Eliza Dumais (edumais@brandeis.edu) in the Economics Office.
-Other students seek out an advisor first, have him/her sign the declaration form, and then obtain the Undergraduate Advising Head's signature.
+Many students discuss the program with the Undergraduate Advising Head, get the Undergraduate Advising Head's signature on the declaration form, and are then assigned an advisor by Leslie Yancich (lesliey@brandeis.edu) in the Economics Office.
+Other students seek out an advisor first, have the advisor sign the declaration form, and then obtain the Undergraduate Advising Head's signature.

 In either case, the student needs to get a Major / Minor Change Request Form from the Economics Office, from Academic Services, or from the Registrar's website.
-The purposes of this form are to give the student a sense of the scope of the program he/she is declaring and to help the student in planning the remaining semesters at Brandeis.
-The student lists on the form any Economics (or cross-listed) courses that he/she has already taken, is currently taking, or is planning to take in the next semester.
+(The pdf is a fillable form.)
+The purposes of this form are to give the student a sense of the scope of the program the student is declaring and to help the student in planning the remaining semesters at Brandeis.
+The student lists on the form any Economics (or cross-listed) courses the student has already taken, is currently taking, or is planning to take in the next semester.
 For majors, how the calculus requirement has been or will be fulfilled should also be noted.
 The student's advisor (or the Undergraduate Advising Head) will take care of the rest.